tcj/SandstoneDb/README.md

 ## History of this repo

 SandstoneDb has been [available via SqueakSource](http://squeaksource.com/SandstoneDb.html).
-At Camp Smalltalk 2019, [Dale Henrichs](https://github.com/dalehenrich/) graciously helped me make this available in FileTree/Metacello format.
+At Camp Smalltalk 2019, [Dale Henrichs](https://github.com/dalehenrich/) graciously helped me make this available in FileTree/Metacello format with the author's permission.
 That is this repo.

 From the class comment of `SDActiveRecord`: